 We would like to send you a very warm greeting from the Sebangau River.
 Also known as the black river, when someone gets close to it, the river actually looks a bit reddish and brown.
 Under the sun, the river resembles the giant dark pearl that attracts everyone to jump and swim into it.
-From Palangka Raya, the Sebangau river is the only access to the Sebangau peat-swamp forest that is 7 times the size of Singapore which becomes the home for the largest wild orangutan population in the lowland forest of Borneo.
+From Palangka Raya, the Sebangau River is the only access to the Sebangau National Park peat-swamp forest that is 7 times the size of Singapore which becomes the home for the largest wild orangutan population in the lowland forest of Borneo.

-Not only that the river becomes the source of the income for the local people, but it also serves as the big swimming pool for children who live in the village of Kereng Bangkirai and Sabaru.
+Not only that the river becomes the source of income for the local people, but it also serves as a big swimming pool for children who live in the village of Kereng Bangkirai and Sabaru.
 Being born in the riverside where the river is just a few walks away from their door, the children have been learning to swim at a very early age.
-However, it seems to be like these children lack of the proper techniques and knowledge while swimming.
-Learning proper techniques of swimming from the expert will prevent the injury while in the water.
+However, it seems to be like these children lack the proper techniques and knowledge while swimming.
+Learning proper techniques of swimming from the expert will prevent injury while in the water.

 Swimdo spent one full week with the Anak Sebangau members.
 The children look very enthusiastic to learn fun swimming techniques from Swimdo.
-Most of the children like when it came to a role-play session that split the group of the children into a victim and a rescuer.
+Most of the children like it, when it came to a role-play session that split the group of the children into a victim and a rescuer.
 The role-play allows children to practice what they got from Swimdo when facing the unwanted condition such as what to do when finding somebody that was drowning.

 Rahmat, a male member of Anak Sebangau from Kereng village, told us “I’m so happy to have given the opportunity with Swimdo.
 I benefitted from several techniques being taught such as floating and saving more energy in the water”.

-It was not only the Anak Sebangau members who benefitted from this one-week programme, but some staff from BNF also got involved with the activity to learn the proper swimming and rescue techniques.
+It was not only the Anak Sebangau members who benefitted from this one-week programme but some staff from BNF also got involved with the activity to learn the proper swimming and rescue techniques.